Are you overwhelmed by our “always-on,” interconnected digital world? Then, it may be time for a digital detox!

 So the key is finding balance in your life.
 Finding that space to be able to do a digital detox and get grounded again.

 Some people do it through exercise, some through being ‘one’ or getting out into nature.
-Whatever it is that works for, that digital detox is critically important to staying grounded and not getting that overwhelmed feeling.
+Whatever it is that works for you, a digital detox is critically important to stay grounded and not get that overwhelmed feeling.
 It’s not a good feeling.
 You know what I’m talking about.